Parker Kligerman: Media career

-Kligerman's first foray into the media started in 2013 with Jalopnik contributing articles based on his personal experience in NASCAR and his love for all things cars.
+Kligerman's first foray into the media started in 2013 with Jalopnik, contributing articles based on his personal experience in NASCAR and his love for all things cars.

 In 2013, Kligerman began his career behind the mic by launching the Kicking it with Kligerman Podcast.
-Initially a weekly special that aired on Sirius XM's NASCAR channel, it soon began a full-time podcast where Kligerman would talk with motorsports personalities.
+Initially a weekly special that aired on SiriusXM's NASCAR channel, it soon began a full-time podcast where Kligerman would talk with motorsports personalities.

+Kligerman at Richmond Raceway in 2018.

 Kligerman started working for NBC Sports in 2014 as a TV Analyst.
 Two years later, Parker made his debut as a pit reporter for a NASCAR Cup race.

 Television and Internet hosting career

 Proving Grounds (2018–2020)

 Parker Kligerman co-hosted the popular automotive television series Proving Grounds from 2018 to 2020.
 Spanning three seasons, the show made its debut on October 1, 2018, featuring Kligerman alongside fellow co-hosts Sam Smith and Leh Keen.
 The series focused on exploring high-performance vehicles.